elastic/kibana/rfcs/text/0011_global_search.md

 - this is really not generic.
 If another plugin was to alter the basepath in another way, we would have needed to add it another property

 So even if the 'parsable absolute url' approach seems fragile, it still felt better than this alternative.

-## The GlobalSearch service could be provided as a plugin instead of a core service

-The GlobalSearch API could be provided and exposed from a plugin instead of `core`.

-Pros:
-- Reduced `core` API exposure.
-- Could leverage other plugins APIs (such as `bfetch` and yet-to-come `KibanaURL` - if not provided by core), which would not be possible from within `core`.
-- The consensus seems to be that this API is not a 'base' or 'core' API, so it probably make sense to have it in a plugin.
-- `core` is by nature only under OSS license.
-If some or all the features of `GS` needs to be under the ES license, it cannot be in core.
-  If only parts of `GS` should be OSS, we could imagine an OSS plugin for exposing the GS API, and xpack plugin(s) to register the licensed result providers.

-Cons:
-- We know that our initial consumer of this API is going to be the `searchbar` header component developed by the `core-ui` team.
-  As the header is currently in `core`, and as plugin APIs are not usable from within `core`, having the GS API in a plugin would mean additional development of some kind of bridge API to allow a plugin to register to the `chrome` service the component that will be providing results to the search bar.
-Also, as the `searchbar` would not be able to directly import / use the GS `NavigableGlobalSearchResult` type (which would be in a plugin, so not importable within core), there would be a question regarding type compatibility between the `GS` result types, and the actual result types used from within core in the searchbar.
-Duplicating the type is always an option, even if something that would ideally be avoided.
-  One alternative to that would be to provide expose an API in the chrome service to allow registering a `MountPoint` that would be used to populate the `searchbar` placeholder in the header.
-That way, the searchbar implementation could live in a plugin and use the GS API directly.
-- As our current SO `find` API may not be sufficient to answer the SO result provider needs, we might be adding specific SO API(s) for it.
-If such APIs were to be added, it would be preferable to keep them internal, which is not possible if the SO result provider is outside of `core`.

 # Adoption strategy